MicrosoftDocs/cloud-adoption-framework/docs/organize/suggested-skills.md

 - [Developers](/learn/browse/?roles=developer&term=infrastructure) can use Learn resources to help during architecture, governance, modernization activities.

+## Learn more

-For additional learning paths, browse the [Learn catalog](/learn/browse).
+For additional learning paths, browse the [Microsoft Learn catalog](/learn/browse).
 Use the Roles filter to align learning paths with your role.